JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_6.md

 Highly adorned are my beautiful gates:
 My continual guests are the beloved saints.
 When I did homage to them and served them, they adjusted mine affairs.
-God Himself is the Groomsman, He Himself is the Bridesman, He Himself is the priest, He Himself is the God of marriage.”
-He Himself adjusteth His own affairs; He Himself sustaineth the world. <span id="p318"><sup><small>[ p.
+God Himself is the Groomsman, He Himself is the Bridesman, He Himself is the priest, He Himself is the God of marriage.[^1] He Himself adjusteth His own affairs; He Himself sustaineth the world. <span id="p318"><sup><small>[ p.
 318 ]</small></sup></span>
 Saith Nanak, when the Bridegroom sitteth at home with me adorned are my beautiful gates ;
 The nine treasures in abundance then enter my house,